 This was the portrait lens I used extensively in the beginning in my portrait photography business.
 It's a prime lens so you wouldn't have zoom capabilities, but you could use your 18-55 kit lens for shooting group portraits or when space is limited.

-I could give you others, but I didn't want to get too lengthy and make it too confusing.
+I could give you other lens choices to start shooting portraits with, but I didn't want to get too lengthy and make it too confusing.
 I hope this helps, Ed.
-Please let me know what you decide on,
+Please let me know what you decide on.

 BruceEF-S Portrait Lenses